AI Workshop: learn to build apps with AI →

 and many more.

-Once downloaded, the downloaded code will be wiped.
+Once downloaded, the downloaded code is wiped.

 Run some code using a different Node version